AAS Consulting Services

 Who We Are

-Alaska Avalanche Specialists is an Alaskan LLC owned by Bill Glude, an avalanche specialist with exceptionally broad experience and over 35 years of working in the field.
+Alaska Avalanche Specialists is an Alaskan LLC owned by Bill Glude, an avalanche specialist with exceptionally broad experience from over 40years of working in the field.

 We base out of Juneau, Alaska.
 We use staffers with local experience in the area where we are working whenever possible, and we also draw staff from our worldwide network of the most-experienced among our fellow avalanche workers.